 Question: What if I’ve been sexually active in unhealthy ways in the past.
 Can God forgive me?

 Answer: Yes!
 A thousand times yes!
 He is faithful to forgive whenever we ask!
 (1 John 1:9) The reason many find it difficult to accept God’s forgiveness and forgive themselves when it comes to sexual sins is related to how deep the issue goes in one’s soul.
 Paul said, “he who sins sexually sins against his own body.”
 (1 Cor.
 6:18) It’s also true that the emotional and physical consequences of that sexual activity may take quite some time to heal.
 But God can and does bring healing even when we do stupid things and experience the painful consequences.
 That’s so important, and so true.

 Question: Are you saying I shouldn’t be sexually active if I’m not married?
 That’s not realistic!

 Answer: First of all, it’s not me saying that: God’s saying that.
 And yes, it IS possible.
 I know what it’s like to live single: I did so for 48 years!
+And I’m living single again now since my husband passed away.
 That doesn’t mean it’s easy.
 And even if you’re not sure God wants you to only enjoy sex inside marriage, the consequences of sex that nobody talks about are enough to cause you to think twice before putting yourself at risk.